How to build a sales process: A complete guide with examples

 7. Follow-up and nurture

-• Ask for referrals after a visible win.
+• Ask for testimonials after a successful win

-Ready to master each stage of your sales process?
+Want to simplify every step of your sales process?

 Example 1: B2B SaaS

-A home renovation company uses referrals and local ads to generate potential leads.
-After a quick phone consultation, the sales team visits the site, provides a tailored estimate, and addresses objections on the spot.
+A renovation company receives referrals and inbound calls.
+After a phone consultation, the sales team conducts a home evaluation and provides a tailored quote.

 Sales process flowchart: From prospect to close

-A sales process flowchart visually maps the journey from finding a lead to closing the deal.
-It helps sales teams follow a clear, repeatable path, ensuring no opportunities are missed.
+A sales process flowchart is a visual representation that maps the journey from lead generation to deal closure.
+It helps most sales teams follow a transparent and predictable sequence of actions.

 Here's a clear sales process flowchart that maps each step from finding the right lead to closing the sale and beyond: